sungnga/practice/graphQL/graphql-prisma/README.md

   - `skip` can be used to skip a number of records
 - In graphql-prisma/src/schema.graphql file:
   - Prisma has built-in support for `first` and `skip`.
 Pagination can be set up by first adding the arguments to the query
-  - Add first and skip as arguments to the the users query.
+  - Add first and skip as arguments to users query.
 Set its value type to nullable integer
     ```
     type Query {
       users(query: String, first: Int, skip: Int): [User!]!